QualiSystems/Cloudshell-L1-Migration/README.md

    Replace **TEXT** with the name of the family.
 If the family name contains spaces, place quotes around the name of the family, for example “L1 Switch”.

-# Backing up Resource Connections and Routes
+# Backing up Resource Connections, Routes and Connectors

-This section explains how to back up resource connections and routes.
-If you are not happy with the results of your migration, you can use this file to restore connections and routes etc.
+This section explains how to back up resource connections, routes and connectors.
+If you are not happy with the results of your migration, you can use this file to restore connections, routes and connectors.

 By default, a backup file is saved in the folder you specified in the config file.
 For example:

 *C:\Users\<Username>\AppData\Roaming\Quali\migration_tool\Backup\2018-12-12_01-19-39.yaml*

-## Backing up resource connections and routes
+## Backing up resource connections, routes and connectors

-**To back up resource connections and routes:**
+**To back up resource connections, routes and connectors:**

 1. Run the following command-line and include the name of your resource(s) you want to backup: